Frequently Asked Questions

 Does Formax offer Hardcover Books?

-Formax does not offer Hardcover books, however we do offer all popular styles of Softcover books.
-These include Perfect Bound books, Spiral/Coil Bound books, Wire-O Bound books, and Saddle-Stitched books.
+Formax does offer Hardcover books.
+We also offer many popular styles of Softcover books, such as Perfect Bound books, Spiral/Coil Bound books, Wire-O Bound books, and Saddle-Stitched books.
 We also offer custom-printed Ringed Binders, including Turned-Edge Binders, as well as Assembled Binder Sets.

 Does Formax have a Minimum Order Amount?